MicrosoftDocs/power-automate-docs/articles/manage-flows-with-code.md

 This query uses `$filter` to limit the results:

-- `category eq 5` limits the results to only automated, instant, or scheduled flows.
+- `category eq 5` limits the results to only automated, instant, or scheduled flows
-- `statecode eq 1` limits the results only the flows that are 'on'.
+- `statecode eq 1` limits the results only the flows that are 'on'

 Also, `$top=1` limits the number of flows returned to one.